-02.421 02.4241 Formatted: ksba normal

-LEGAL: REPEAL OF 701 KAR 5:080 AND REVISIONS TO 701 KAR 5:100 ESTABLISH THE APPLICATION PROCESS AND GUIDELINES FOR ALTERNATIVE MODELS.
+02.421 02.4241 LEGAL: REPEAL OF 701 KAR 5:080 AND REVISIONS TO 701 KAR 5:100 ESTABLISH THE APPLICATION PROCESS AND GUIDELINES FOR ALTERNATIVE MODELS.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-Alternative Models (SBDM)
+Alternative Models

-A school may develop an alternate form of School-Based Decision Making (SBDM) under the following process.
+A school may develop an alternate form of School-Based Decision Making (SBDM) under the process outlined in KRS 160.345.